Pricing

 Key takeaways

-• Depending on a single PSP/acquirer is risky.
-Spreading traffic across multiple acquirers and MIDs protects against outages and gives more control over conversion.
+• Single-provider dependency is a structural risk.
+Spreading traffic across multiple acquirers and MIDs protects against outages and gives you active control over conversion and cost.

 Let’s upgrade your payment stack!